SCENE 01 / GIMBAL FILMING

 Smooth, stabilized camera movement for dynamic cinematography across Japan.

-Gimbal filming uses electronically stabilized camera platforms to deliver fluid, vibration-free movement while following action.
-From handheld units for lightweight mirrorless cameras through to heavy-lift rigs supporting cinema packages, gimbals unlock dynamic shooting scenarios across Japan — from Shibuya crossing and Ginza's neon boulevards to Kyoto's historic temples, Mount Fuji and Hokkaido's wilderness.
+Gimbal filming uses stabilized camera platforms for fluid, shake-free movement while following the action.
+The rigs range from handheld units for light mirrorless cameras to heavy-lift systems that carry full cinema packages.
+They unlock dynamic shots across Japan.
+Crews work from Shibuya crossing and Ginza's neon streets to Kyoto's old temples, Mount Fuji and Hokkaido's wilderness.

-We provide gimbal systems and experienced operators across Japan, coordinating equipment out of Toho Studios (where Netflix leases Stages 7 and 10), Toei Kyoto Studios and Toei Tokyo Studios.
-Our team matches gear and crew to your shoot — whether it's a Ronin 2 for a Shibuya walk-and-talk or a heavy-lift MoVI for a feature claiming the J-LOC subsidy of up to 50%.
+We provide gimbal systems and skilled operators across Japan, with gear based at Toho Studios (where Netflix leases Stages 7 and 10), Toei Kyoto Studios and Toei Tokyo Studios.
+Our team matches the rig and crew to your shoot.
+That might be a Ronin 2 for a Shibuya walk-and-talk, or a heavy-lift MoVI for a feature claiming the J-LOC subsidy of up to 50%.

 Capabilities